What the Law Requires

 In the proposed D-Bus interface, bracket 0 means "unknown" — the user has not provided age information.
 This is the value Ageless Linux intends to return for all queries.

-Four implementation paths are under discussion across the Linux ecosystem.
+Four implementation paths are under discussion across the Linux ecosystem, and one has shipped outside of it.
 Each is documented in detail:

 Leading Candidate